-The site was identified as important in 2023 because it was regularly supporting significant populations of the species listed below, meeting ('triggering') IBA criteria.
+The site was identified as internationally important for bird conservation in 2023 because it was regularly supporting significant populations of the species listed below, meeting ('triggering') IBA criteria.

 Ideally the conservation status of the IBA will have been checked regularly since the site was first identified in 2023.
 The most recent assessment (2022) is shown below.